-Caleb Bryan PhD Student
+Caleb Bryan PhD Candidate

 Caleb Bryan is a graduate of the University of Central Arkansas.
 He completed a BSc in Biology, focused on insect behavioral ecology, and is currently pursuing a PhD in Plant Sciences.
 His research, investigates the effects of stress on plants, insects, and their interactions.
 This project covers a wide variety of topics including how plant stress changes bumblebee foraging ecology, to the role of the microbiome in mediating heavy metal toxicity in native pollinators.
 Caleb is an active collaborator with teams at the Canadian Light Source and heavily invested in pursuing new techniques for investigating plant-insect ecology.

 Teresa is from Mexico where she completed a Bachelor's Degree in Biology at the Autonomous Metropolitan University.
 She is currently pursuing a Master's Degree in Plant Sciences.
 Her research is focused on developing tools for the management of Lygus bugs in fava bean.
 This project aims to address important issues in the biology and management of Lygus in faba.

 Grace Onu-Odey Graduate Student

 Grace's research is in applied entomology and plant virology.
 Her work focuses on viruses infecting pulse crops which are transmitted by pea aphids.

 Tyler Hartl Graduate Student, Co-Advised with Dr. Tyler Wist, AAFC